samaaravindreddy/Monash-Project-2/README.md

 The table uni_rank has the following headings university, year, rank, score.
 This table contains information about ranking by year.
 It permits analysing and plotting data for a longer period.

+##### Summary

+From 2017 to 2021, the Massachusetts University of Technology (MIT), Stanford University, and Harvard University took out first, second, and third place in the QS Top University rankings, respectively.
+In 2022, MIT continued to be placed as the top-ranked university globally, with The University of Oxford being ranked second, Stanford University placing third, and Harvard University placing fifth overall.

+Consequently, for each year included in the study, the top ten university rankings consisted of universities from OECD-member countries, including USA, Switzerland and the United Kingdom, implying a positive correlation between high-university standards and high-income economies worldwide.